Blxucreep/node-and-react-development-project/BUILD.md

 - `npm install -g typescript`

 To install the dependencies, run the following command:
+- `npm install --force`

+If any trouble, here all the commands we used to install the dependencies:
 - `npm install cors`
 - `npm install -s express`
 - `npm install sequelize sequelize-typescript pg pg-hstore`